ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 After reading it, I felt there are few more useful things about tasks and configs organization to be told.

 Note that this article is more for beginners or not very familiar with Grunt users.
 Like designers.
 Yes, I am talking about you, Tom.
 There won't be any mind blowing discoveries here for admirals of Grunt.
-Still, you might wish to take a glance at article, just to ensure that you did not miss anything interesting blinded by your infinite awesomeness.
+Still, one might wish to take a glance at article, just to ensure that you did not miss anything interesting blinded by your infinite awesomeness.
 No one will judge you.
 Probably.

 Let us begin.

 ## Loading tasks

-[Organizing Your Grunt Tasks](https://css-tricks.com/organizing-grunt-tasks/) already made good coverage of how you can make your life easier with `load-grunt-tasks`, so you would never need to write this again:
+[Organizing Your Grunt Tasks](https://css-tricks.com/organizing-grunt-tasks/) already made good coverage of how we can make our life easier with `load-grunt-tasks`, so we would never need to write this again:

 ```
 grunt.loadNpmTasks('grunt-postcss');